Saline Implants for Breast Augmentation

 If you are looking into getting a breast augmentation procedure at the Plastic Surgery Group, you are most likely coming to realize that you have a ton of options for your procedure.
 One of these options is regarding the fill of your implants.
 Below, we will discuss saline implants and some of the primary advantages this type of implant has over other types.
-As always, if you have any questions about the breast augmentation procedure, contact us to speak with a professional and to schedule your consultation.
+As always, if you have any questions about the breast augmentation procedure – or whether to include a lift – contact us to speak with a professional and to schedule your consultation.

 Saline implants are inserted and then filled with the saline solution once they are placed in the breast.
 This means that a smaller incision is required, as the outer shell is the only thing that needs to be placed into the breast from the incision point.
 This is opposed to silicone implants, which require a larger incision to fit the entire implant through.